Just S$5 a month can help transform the lives of communities suffering the effects of conflict and natural disasters

 Qur’an, 3:126

-The Importance of the Battle of Badr in Islam
+The importance of the Battle of Badr in Islam

 The Battle of Badr and the victory of the Muslims has been included in historical records as well as the biography of the Prophet Muhammad (peace be upon him).
 The momentous event holds many important reminders for believers to reflect on throughout the year, and on the anniversary of the battle.